 Nonetheless, the advertising should not get a sudden full stop as it is in the growth phase.
 The promotional activities must persist but not to the extent that saw the previous stage.
 It should rather be into an orientation to the task of market leadership and not in raising product awareness among the general public.

 The moment when the market reaches saturation with the many variations of the basic product.
 And most of the other competitors look for with an alternative product, this is when the maturity phase arrives.
 In this phase, a company receives the highest returns from the product.

 A company that has already reached its target enjoys the most profitable share, whereas a company that falls behind its market share goal, must reconsider its marketing positioning in the marketing environment.

 Price competition becomes intense, one can see finer differentiation in product and customer services, so as to hold brand preference.
 Herein, a producer must hold his distribution outlets, secure more intensive distribution, and retain shelf space.
-The growth of sales is largely influenced by the growth in demand from the general public.
+The growth of sales is largely through the growth in demand from the general public.

 This phase sees how the overcapacity of a product lifecycle strategies in the marketplace becoming epidemic.
 To hasten the competitors’ decline, some initiate depressive strategies such as proposing mergers or buy-outs and steep price-cutting techniques.
 Production concentrates onto fewer hands as more and more firms leave the competitive space, tagging it to be too unprofitable.
 This is when the product declines to death or almost a near-death position.